 Such a mistake not only puts the workers’ lives in danger, but also the lives of those around the site.

 Using proper equipment, including ropes, can help prevent falls, as can making sure ladders and scaffolding are well-maintained and replaced when necessary.
 Struck-by hazards can be avoided by each worker being aware of his surroundings, watching out for equipment at his feet or falling objects above.
 Supervisors and workers should watch out for each other when using machines, especially when moving heavy loads, to avoid getting anyone caught or stuck between objects.
 Employers must make sure that everyone at a worksite knows about electrical dangers, and power tools need to be maintained and replaced when wires start to show.

 Avoiding these fatal hazards really comes down to employers using common sense and following the regulations of the Occupational Safety and Health Administration (OSHA).
 Employers are required to post safety information for workers and to make sure their workers understand how to properly handle materials and remain safe at a construction site.
 These requirements are not always met, however.

-At Wingate, Russotti, Shapiro & Halperin, LLP, we know construction accidents.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we know construction accidents.
 We have great respect for the men and women who risk their lives every day at construction sites.
 When they’re hurt by an employer’s negligence, that’s unacceptable, and we do everything in our power to get them compensation.
 Call (212) 986- 7353 for a free consultation with a New York construction accident attorney.